CodeYourFuture/Git-CLI-Coursework/README.md

 5. What is the Git command to select the files you want to add to a commit?

 git add "fileName"
+git add . (for adding all files)

 6. What is the Git command to see changes you have waiting to be committed?

-git diff
+git status

 7. What is the Git command to get changes from Github onto your computer?